 Office: Melson Hall 203

-Daniel regularly teaches Human Sexuality, Statistics for the Social Sciences, and Foundations of Neuroscience.
+Daniel regularly teaches Human Sexuality, Statistics for the Social Sciences, Foundations of Neuroscience, and Animal Mind.
 However, his focal interest and the topic of his research, writing, and lecturing is the psychology of spirituality.

 His books are the following: